rubensa/springframework/spring-projects/spring-webflow-samples/readme.txt

 * Ant 1.6 must be installed and in your system path

-* A Servlet 2.4/JSP 2.0-capable servlet container (e.g. tomcat 5.5) must be installed for sample app deployment
+* A Servlet 2.4 and JSP 2.0-capable servlet container must be installed for sample app deployment
+    - The samples all use jsp 2.0 to take advantage of ${expressions} for elegance.

 To build each sample:
 ---------------------
 1. cd to the sample root directory

-2. run 'ant dist' to produce a deployable .war file
+2. run 'ant war' to produce a deployable .war file

 Assistance with .war deployment in tomcat: